kairanzhao/kairanzhao.github.io/_pages/about.md

 Ex-guitarist, current drum learner.

-I'm a big fan of (almost all) sports, and my latest obsession is archery 🏹
+I'm also a big fan of (almost all) sports, and my latest obsession is archery 🏹
 <!-- —and I'm sticking to it like an arrow to a target  -->